-Warning: Emails misusing the name and details of Kingsley Napley LLP
+Warning: Email misusing the name of Kingsley Napley LLP

-Emails from "stephenparkinsonuk@gmail․com", falsely claiming to be from Stephen Parkinson of Kingsley Napley LLP in relation to an inheritance issue.
+Email has been sent falsely claiming to be from Stephen Parkinson of Kingsley Napley LLP, in relation to an arrangement of a loan.

 What is the scam?

-Any business or transaction through the above email address or contact telephone numbers are not undertaken by a solicitor’s practice or an individual authorised or regulated by the SRA.
+Any business or transaction through the email address "firstname.lastname@example.org", or through the telephone numbers set out above, is not undertaken by a firm or by an individual authorised and regulated by the SRA.

 Is there a genuine firm or person?

-The SRA does authorise and regulate a genuine firm by the name of Kingsley Napley LLP (SRA ID: 500046), whose head office is at Knights Quarter, 14 St John’s Lane, London, EC1M 4AJ.
+The SRA does authorise and regulate a genuine firm by the name of Kingsley Napley LLP whose head office is at Knights Quarter, 14 St John's Lane, London, EC1M 4AJ.
 The genuine website for the firm is www.kingsleynapley.co.uk.
-Their head office contact number is +44 (0)20 7814 1200.
+Their genuine head office contact number is +44 (0)20 7814 1200.

 What should I do?

 When a firm's or individual's identity has been copied exactly (or cloned), due diligence is necessary.
 If you receive correspondence claiming to be from the above firm(s) or individual(s), or information of a similar nature to that described, you should conduct your own due diligence by checking the authenticity of the correspondence by contacting the law firm directly by reliable and established means.
 You can contact the SRA to find out if individuals or firms are regulated and authorised by the SRA and verify an individual's or firm's practising details.
 Other verification methods, such as checking public records (e.g. telephone directories and company records) may be required in other circumstances.